YAZHINI-K19/customer_segmentation_r/README.md

 🛠️ Technologies Used

-📦 ggplot2 – for visualizations
+📦 ggplot2 – for high-quality visualizations

-📦 dplyr – for data manipulation
+📦 dplyr – for data transformation and wrangling

-📦 cluster – for K-Means clustering
+📦 cluster – for performing K-Means clustering

-📦 patchwork – for combining plots
+📦 patchwork – for combining multiple ggplots into one

 ---

 📦 Requirements

-Install required R packages:
+Install the required R packages:

 install.packages(c("ggplot2", "dplyr", "cluster", "patchwork"))

-Or refer to the included requirements.txt.
+Alternatively, refer to the included requirements.txt.

 ---

 ▶️ How to Run

-1. Download the files or clone the repository
+1. Clone the repository or download the project files

 2. Open customer_segmentation.R in RStudio